kravitexx/Meaning_Finder/README.md

 # Meaning Finder

-Meaning Finder is a browser extension that helps you find the meaning of words instantly.
-Simply select a word on any webpage, and the definition will appear in a clean and simple popup.
+Meaning Finder is a browser extension that helps you find the meaning of words or paragraph instantly.
+Simply select a word or paragraph on any webpage, and the definition will appear in a clean and simple popup.

 ## Features

-*   **Quick Word Lookup:** Select any word on a webpage to get its definition.
+*   **Quick Word Lookup:** Select any word or paragraph on a webpage to get its definition.
 *   **Easy to Use:** Simple and intuitive interface.
 *   **Lightweight:** The extension is fast and doesn't slow down your browser.